Ahmad Ma'n: Succession of the Shihabs

 In the 1706 government record, the authorities acknowledge that Ahmad had been in control of the iltizam and that with his death, Bashir assumed the legal deeds and unpaid arrears left by Ahmad, which he did not forward to the government, and that Haydar Shihab, the grandson of Ahmad by the marriage of his daughter to Musa Shihab, was to be granted the iltizam on the condition that he pay the outstanding arrears.
 In a different government order, Haydar is referred to "as the best and most straightforward of the descendants of Ibn Ma'n".
-Following Haydar's and the Qaysi defeat of the Yamani Druze and the elimination of the Alam al-Din emirs at the Battle of Ain Dara in 1711, all succeeding holders of the iltizam of the Druze Mountain and the Kisrawan were his direct descendants until the demise of Shihabid rule in 1841.
+Following the victory of Haydar and the Qays over the Yamani Druze and the elimination of the Alam al-Din emirs at the Battle of Ain Dara in 1711, all succeeding holders of the iltizam of the Druze Mountain and the Kisrawan were Haydar's direct descendants until the demise of Shihab rule in 1841.